 - Protect your pets.
 Thunder and lightning may be scary for animals.
 If you have outdoor farm animals or pets, make sure to protect their dwelling places in the same way that you protect your home.
 Trim trees and remove nearby shrubbery from around their shelters and install a lightning rod if there’s a risk that lightning might strike it.

-- Develop a family preparedness plan.
+- Develop a family emergency plan with all of your household members.
 Teach your children about the hazards that thunderstorms pose in your home and community, and how to respond in a safe manner.
 Designate a room in the home that would be the safest place for temporary shelter.
 Discuss a communication and reunification plan.
-Remember that phone lines may become affected during the storm, thereby making it very difficult to get in touch with loved ones.
+Remember that telephone lines may become affected during the storm, thereby making it very difficult to get in touch with your family members.
+Cell phones will still work, but text messages may go through quicker than phone calls.
 Determine what procedures you will take (as a family) to get a hold of each other and reunite after a disaster occurs, considering you’re not together.
-Here you can learn different methods of communication that don’t require the use of a cell phone or internet.
+Here you can learn different methods of communication that don’t require the use of a cell phone or the internet.

 - Review your homeowner’s or renter’s insurance.
 Long before an emergency, you should double-check your insurance policy to make sure that it covers damage caused by thunderstorms and lightning.

 Thunderstorm safety tips

 - Listen to the NOAA radio and television stations for storm updates and take any alerts or warnings seriously.

 - Lightning may strike in places behind or ahead of the storm.
 Just because it’s not raining doesn’t mean that you’re not at risk.
 If a thunderstorm threatens, don’t do outdoor activities.